AtrCheema/SeqMetrics/paper/paper.md

 # API design
 The SeqMetrics library offers a comprehensive suite of 112 regression metrics and 22 classification metrics to facilitate a detailed assessment of model performance.
-The regression metrics are for the data with continuous values such as R-squared, Mean Squared Error, and Root Mean Squared Error etc. On the other hand, the classification metrics are for categorical data which include accuracy, precision, recall, F1 score, and the area under the ROC curve among others.
+Regression metrics such as R-squared, Mean Squared Error (MSE), and Root MSE are provided for use with continuous variables.
+On the other hand, for categorical data, there are classification metrics including accuracy, precision, recall, F1 score, and the area under the ROC curve, among others.
-From programming perspective, the SeqMetrics library employs a modular architecture, offering a functional and class-based APIs for smooth integration across diverse coding environments.
+From a programming perspective, the SeqMetrics library employs a modular architecture, offering a functional and class-based APIs for smooth integration across diverse coding environments.
 The class-based API, consists of ‘RegressionMetrics’ and ‘ClassificationMetrics’ classes (Figure 1a), which provide users with a structured